-One of the basic tenets in the Buddha's teaching is the principle that discernment nurtured by concentration has great rewards, great benefits.
+One of the basic tenets of the Buddha's teaching is the principle that discernment, nurtured by concentration, has great rewards, great benefits.
 When we hear that, we think we have to get a lot of concentration and only then can we work on discernment or wisdom.
 But that's not the case.
 All the basic elements of the path-virtue, concentration, and discernment-are things you already have to some extent.
-So if your virtue is weak, you can develop some concentration, not as much as when your virtue is strong, but still you can develop some.
-And you can develop some wisdom even when your concentration is weak.
-It won't be as good as it can be when the concentration is strong, but it's still there.
-And you still need to use it.
-You can't wait till you get really good concentration in order to develop insight, discernment, because things are happening all the time.
-The mind is constantly creating suffering through its unskillful ideas, its unskillful notions.
-You've got to stop it to whatever extent you can.
+Even if your virtue is weak, you can still develop some concentration-not as good as when your virtue is strong, but it's there.
+And you can develop some wisdom when your concentration is weak, still not as good as it can be when the concentration is strong, but it's still there, and you still need to use it.
+You can't wait till you get really good concentration in order to develop insight or discernment.
+After all, things are happening all the time.
+The mind is constantly creating suffering through its unskillful ideas, its unskillful notions, and you've got to stop it to whatever extent you can.
 You have to catch in the act.

-It's like seeing a dog using your front lawn as a bathroom.
-If you throw a rock at it after it's done its business, it's going to keep coming back.
-If you throw a rock at it and hit it right while it's doing its business, it won't do it again.
-And the same with the mind: If you catch it in the act of creating stress and suffering for itself, you can see that it's not necessary, that it doesn't have to do that, then it's going to stop.
+It's like a dog using your front lawn as a bathroom.
+If you throw a rock at it after he's done its business, he's going to keep coming back.
+If you throw a rock at it and hit it right while it's doing its business, though, it won't do it again.
+And it's the same with the mind.
+If you catch it in the act of creating stress and suffering for itself, you can see that it's not necessary, it doesn't have to do that.
+Then it's going to stop.
 If you catch it only afterwards, it'll come back and go to the bathroom on you again.

 This is why you need concentration: to catch the mind in the act.
 So to whatever extent you can develop mindfulness, alertness, and concentration, it's all to the good.
-Put it to use as much you as can do in the course of your life.
-Now, it may be that the insights you gain are crude and will ultimately be replaced by more refined and more precise insights, but at least you can make use of what've got.
+Then put it to use as much as you can in the course of your life.
+Now, it may be that the insights you gain will be crud, and will ultimately be replaced by more refined and more precise insights, but at least you can make use of what've got.

 It's like exercising your body.
-You've got a weak body and you'd like it to be strong, but you don't sit around and wait for it to get strong and then go down to the gym.
+If you've got a weak body and you'd like it to be strong, you don't sit around and wait for it to get strong, and then go down to the gym.
 You go down to the gym, take the weak body you've got, and you exercise it.
-By exercising it, it develops strength.
+And by exercising it, you find that it develops strength.